 Tuvkhun Monastery is located on the rocky mountain Shiree Ulaan in Khangai Mountain Range.
-The monastery is 80 km from Kharkhorin, and it can only be reached by foot or horse, due to the isolation.
-Shiree Ulaan mountain sits at 2600m above sea level and it takes around 2 hours of hiking through the dense forest to Tuvkhun Monastery.
+The monastery is 80 km from Kharkhorin.
+And it can only be reached by foot or horse, due to the isolation.
+Shiree Ulaan mountain sits at 2600m above sea level.
+It takes around 2 hours of hiking through the dense forest to Tuvkhun Monastery.

 While Saint Zanabazar was residing there, he created the Soyombo script in 1686 and many of his artistic works.
 Nowadays, visitors can see his passion for creating art by visiting the Tuvkhun Monastery.

 In the northwest of the monastery, there is a cave that was used for working on his art.
 And the cave located in the east was used as a library.
 On the northwest part of the rocky mountain, you can find a footprint (38cm) of the Bogdan Zanabazar.